-In deciding upon the forms of tests to be given the Bureau has had in mind chiefly the value of the test to the users of timepieces.
-It is well known that all timepieces vary somewhat from correct time.
 The most careful adjustment can not entirely eliminate this variation.
 For example, the isochronism, or the uniformity of rate as the watch runs down, is dependent upon the poise of the balance, and, consequently, a watch carefully adjusted to give a perfect isochronal rate in one position may have a variable rate when changed to another position.

-This Circular is confined largely to a description of the methods and procedure followed at the National Bureau of Standards in testing timepieces.
+Circular No. 51 on Measurement of Time and Tests of Timepieces, which this circular supersedes, was issued by the National Bureau of Standards in 1914.
+Since this time, changes in, and additions to, the tests have been made which justify the preparation of a new circular.
+This circular, as in the case of the previous one, is confined largely to a description of the methods and procedure followed at the National Bureau of Standards in testing timepieces.
 The tests and tolerances involved in the certification of pocket watches, stop watches, and chronometers are given in detail.
 The regulations under which such tests are conducted and the general instructions covering the submittal of timepieces for test are given.